 PROJECT DESCRIPTION:

 DEPARTMENT CONTRACT NO.:

 FINANCIAL MANAGEMENT NO.:

-certifies that all work which originally required compliance with the Project construction plans a approved plans, a list of all deviations, along f the Public Transportation Grant Agreement, the undersigned ertification by a Professional Engineer has been completed in and specifications.
-If any deviations have been made from the with an explanation that justifies the reason to accept each also, with submittal of this certification, the Agency shall furnish by the Engineer of Record/CEI.
+certifies that all work which originally required compliance with the Project construction plans a approved plans, a list of all deviations, along of the Public Transportation Grant Agreement, the underscertification by a Professional Engineer has been completed and specifications.
+If any deviations have been made from the with an explanation that justifies the reason to accept eted in om the

+deviation, will be attached to this Certification.
+A the Department a set of "as-built" plans certified Also, with submittal of this certification, the Agency shall do by the Engineer of Record/CEI. furnish

+By:, P.E.

-SEAL: By:, P.E.
-Name:
+SEAL: Name:

 Date: